Laptop Not Charging When Plugged In: Safe Fixes

 Exact path to follow

-- 1Try a known-good outlet.
+- 1Try a different wall outlet.

 Expected result